 Let’s start with health.
 Cooped up indoors and ferried everywhere in the backseat of a car, kids are growing fatter than ever before.
 Athletic kids suffer as well.
 Too much training too young is wearing them out.
 Injuries like anterior cruciate ligament tears, formerly only seen in college and professional athletes, are now rife in secondary school and increasingly common among nine- and ten-year-olds.

 And where the body goes, the mind follows.
-Child depression and anxiety—and the substance abuse, self-harm, and suicide that often go with it—are now most common not in urban ghettos but in the smart downtown apartments and leafy suburbs where the go-getting middle classes are piling pressure on their children.
+Child depression and anxiety—and the substance abuse, eating disorders and self-harm that often go with it—are now most common not in urban ghettos but in the smart downtown apartments and leafy suburbs where the go-getting middle classes are piling pressure on their children.